 Thursday, March 9 marked the end of the 2016-2017 cycle of Canada’s largest student competition: the Great Canadian Sales Competition.
 Beginning with almost 3,000 contestants on October 3, 2016, the final was down to 22 participants facing it off at the Google office in Toronto.
-One of the 22 finalists included UTM’s very own Sarazana Hasin Zafar.
+One of the 22 finalists included UTM’s very own Sarzana Hasin Zafar.

 Zafar, who is a fifth-year student pursuing a double major in biology and chemistry, and a minor in history of religions, says she never considered sales as an experience she would stumble upon.